-We continually evaluate potential acquisitions and/or joint ventures and routinely hold discussions with a number of acquisition candidates.
+We continually evaluate potential acquisitions, including joint ventures and investments in unconsolidated entities, and routinely hold discussions with a number of acquisition candidates.
 Should suitable acquisition opportunities arise that would require additional financing, we believe our financial position and earnings history provide a sufficient basis for us to either obtain additional debt financing at competitive rates and on reasonable terms or raise capital through the issuance of equity securities.